tumffa/aidmx/README.md

 5. Run `setup.py`.
 This will create the necessary folders, etc.

-## Setup and usage
+## Universe setup and usage

-### Setup
+### Universe setup
 Configure `universe` in `config.json` to match the configuration in your template `.qxw` file.
 The chasers that are implemented are mostly based on just a row of washers such as this.
-Use the `abovewash` -key for them.
+Use the `abovewash` -key for such setup.
   ```
   "universe": {
     "abovewash": {